arunzone/zendesk-search/README.md

 ### Practices

-Had pre-push git hook which run `mvn clean verify` before pushing so every push ensure better quality code Used `jcoco` code coverage tool to fail build when there is any quality issue
+Had pre-push git hook which run `mvn clean verify` before pushing so every push ensure better quality code
+Used `jacoco` code coverage tool to fail build when there is any quality issue